-Each year, the SEP application period opens for submissions in December and closes by May 15.Applications are reviewed by the SEP Review Panel, which is comprised of public power employees from across the country.
+Each year, the SEP application period opens for submissions on December 1st and closes by April 30th.
+Applications are reviewed by the SEP Review Panel, which is comprised of public power employees from across the country.
 Based on the information provided in a utility's completed application, utilities may be recognized as a Smart Energy Provider.

-- 1. December Spring: Utilities complete application (Application due May 15th) - 2.
+- December 1st Spring: Utilities complete application (Application due April 30thst) - 2.
 Summer: SEP panel conducts application reviews - 3.
 Early November: Designation released at Customer Connections Conference - 4.
-Next Two years (Nov Nov): Utilities maintain designation and promote recognition - 5.
-November May 15th: Utilities reapply for designation
+Next Two years (Dec Dec): Utilities maintain designation and promote recognition - 5.
+December 1st April 30th: Utilities reapply for designation